sp1r1tt/blog/README.md

 ### Frontend
 - **Next.js**:
   - Uses the App Router for page navigation (`/`, `/posts`, `/posts/[id]`, `/create`).
+  - **Server-Side Rendering (SSR)**:
-  - Server-side rendering for SEO and fast initial loads.
+    - Pages `/posts` and `/posts/[id]` fetch post and comment data from Firestore during server-side rendering, ensuring SEO-friendly content and fast initial page loads.
+    - Dynamic routes (`/posts/[id]`) handle `params` and `searchParams` with `await` for safe access.
+  - Client-side interactivity for filtering and form submissions.
 - **React Components**:
   - `PostList.tsx`: Displays a grid of posts with filtering and animations.
   - `PostForm.tsx`: Form for creating posts with validation.
-  - `PostDetail.tsx`: Shows post details, comments, and a comment form.
+  - `PostDetail.tsx`: Shows post details, comments, and a comment form with instant updates via RTK Query.
-  - `FilterBar.tsx`: Input for filtering posts or comments.
+  - `FilterBar.tsx`: Input for filtering posts or comments, updating the URL with `next/navigation`.
   - `ThemeToggle.tsx`: Button to switch between light and dark themes.
   - `Button.tsx` and `Card.tsx`: Reusable UI components with variant-based styling.
 - **State Management**:
   - **Redux Toolkit**: Manages filter states for posts (`postsSlice`) and comments (`commentsSlice`).
   - **RTK Query**: Handles data fetching, caching, and mutations for posts and comments (`postsApi`).
+Uses `invalidatesTags` for instant UI updates after creating or deleting comments/posts.
 - **Form Handling**:
   - `react-hook-form` and `zod` are used for form validation in `PostForm.tsx` and `PostDetail.tsx`.
   - Schemas in `postSchema.ts` ensure valid input for posts and comments.